a-ads/blog/content/blog/2020-03-27-faq-for-advertisers.md

 ## How to start?

 To start, please, create a campaign.
 Most of the campaign settings are available on a campaign page after you create one.
-There you can choose site categories, geo-targeting, adjust quality range or set other options if necessary.
+There you can choose site categories, geo-targeting or set other options if necessary.

 ## How to advertise on Crypto sites?